For Teachers

 4. During the next lesson, give the student the sentence scramble task.
 For each sentence, they should reference their original L1 writing, then look at the scrambles sentence in English and try to write it out.
 For students whose L1 has similar syntax as English, it should not be too hard (they can usually recognize the subject, articles, any words that are cognates, prepositions, etc.)

 5. Bonus 1: The student reads their English sentences aloud.
-They just expressed themselves orally in English!
+This allows them to express themselves orally in English!

 Some takeaways: